LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 If you want to see more examples look at MISRA C 2004 advisory rule 17.5.

 I guess the reason for JPL altering the rule is be less restrictive and allow direct usage of 2D arrays and pointers to pointers.
+Pointers are a large data type, so NASA may have wanted to reduce stack usage by decreasing middle pointers that rule 1 encouraged.
-Most of the time you will only ever need two levels of indirection, but there may be the rare case where more is required.
+Most of the time though you will only ever need two levels of indirection, but programming is programming and there are exceptions with justification.
 Two examples are an array of images represented as a 2D array of pixels, or changing the address of a 2D array.
-If more levels of dereferencing are needed, a middle variable should be used for clarity.
+These cases are pretty rare, so sticking to two levels is much prefered.

 #### Function Pointers

 Function pointers on the other hand are advised to be avoided unless it is const.
 The original NASA Power of 10 document completely prohibited function pointersv due to static analyzer concerns.
-The JPL document then changed this to allow const function pointers since static analyzers could determine const function pointers.
+The JPL document then changed this to allow const function pointers since static analyzers could follow const function pointers.
 Apart from static analyzers, rule 1 would apply to function pointers.
 Function pointers that keep changing values off dynamic input makes it difficult to determine where the code will end up.
-So if funtions pointers are to be used it should be as explicit as possible to know where they go.
+If funtions pointers are to be used, they should be as explicit as possible to know where they go.

 #### Dereferencing

-There are multiple ways to dereference something.
+There are multiple ways to dereference something, so this rule isn't just strictly on the usage of \*.
-They are `[], *, ->`.
+Rule 27 in the JPl document is clear in saying
+> Statements should contain no more than two levels of dereferencing per object.
+The three dereferencing operators are `[]`, `*`, and `->`.
 - \* is the standard dereferencing operator
 - -> is for accessing a member from a struct pointer
 - [] is dereferencing with a given offset in arrays

-These operations should not be hidden in a macro or be inside typedef declarations.
+These operations should not be hidden in a macro or inside typedef declarations.
 ```
 typedef int8_t* INTPTR
-INTPTR* some_pointer; /*creating an implicit double pointer*/
+INTPTR* some_pointer; /*creating a double pointer and hard to figure out what the intent is */

 #define GET_VALUE(x) (*x)
 GET_VALUE(*x) /* expands to **x */
 ```

+The act of dereferencing should be clear as it is one of the most common cases for a segmentation fault or memory bugs.
 It should be clear what is getting dereferenced and in what order.
 Using parenthesis is quite helpful to explicitly show the order.
+Below are some examples.
 ```
+/* This example uses all three just to show a point */
 *some_struct->pointer_array[x]

 vs

 *((some_struct->pointer_array)[x])

-/*example of just * and ++
+*p++

 vs

+(*p)++

+or

+*(p++)

 ```
-These operations should be explicit as they are the culprits for segmentation faults.

 #### Pointer Arithmetic

-There is also another aspect of dereferencing which is pointer arithmetic.
+Pointer arithmetic shall be limited to just array objects.
+The most prefered arithmetic method is using the `[]` operator.
+It is explicit in saying it is done on an array and at this index.
+The index should be validated that is it within bounds, and that overflows have not occured.
+Failure to conduct proper pointer arithmetic is very damaging and can result in vulnerabilities.
+You do not need to account for the size of the elements when indexing it is handled automatically.
+`struct_array + 1` will go one index forward while `struct_array + sizeof(struct)` will index forward the count that is the struct's size, so you do not go one index forward.
 MISRA C rules 17.1 - 17.4 explain some rules on what is best.
 In summary array indexing shall be the only form of pointer arithmetic, and pointer arithmetic shall only be done within arrays.

 ### 10. Compile with the most pedantic compiler settings with no warnings and check daily with static analyzers

-This rule is language dependent, but popular enough languages have several tools.
+This rule is language dependent, but popular enough languages should have several tools that are free or proprietary.
-With the history of C, This rule is a large part in why NASA uses C.
-There is extensive tool support for C which allows for much more thorough checks.
+NASA says there is no excuse to not use these tools for any development, and they are right.
+If you want to take security more seriously looking into static analyzers is a great step.
+The usage of a static analyzer actually helps to forcefully implement some of these rules.
+If the static analyzer or compiler gets confused, the rules related to control flow have been broken.
-A compiler can conduct basic checks, but a static analyzer can go into more detail.
+A good compiler can give quite deep warnings, but a static analyzer can go into even more detail.
+For example, NASA mentions a lot about bounds in their rules which a static analyzer for C can determine, but not a strict compiler.
 A compiler can combine some aspects of a static analyzer for convenience, but it may not be as extensive.
-For example, NASA mentions a lot about bounds in their rules which a static analyzer can determine, but not a strict compiler.
+Once again this depends on the language.
+C has great compilers, but weakly typed languages may barely have any flags for checking.
+Combined with the fact that each language has their own issues it is more beneficial to use a tool meant to catch those issues.

 #### C

+C has a few compilers like GCC and Clang, but I will only go over GCC since that is what I know.
-Some basic GCC options are `-Wextra -Werror -Wpedantic`.
+The most basic flags in GCC that help with getting as many errors as possible are `-Wall -Wextra -Werror -Wpedantic`.
 According to the JPL C Coding Standard, NASA uses `gcc –Wall –Wpedantic –std=iso9899:1999` (iso9899:1999 is C99).
 Although the document was written before C11 was released, so they may not use C99 anymore.
-Enforcing a standard is helpful since flags like -Wpedantic will change their behavior based off the standard.
+Enforcing a standard is helpful though since flags like -Wpedantic will change their behavior based off the standard.
 Some other GCC options include
 ```
 -Wtraditional